 Consider long-term durability, appearance and maintenance requirements when planning your printing and installation.

-Access doors and gates in hoarding fences are exposed to greater risk of damage and wear and tear therefore the use of PVC banners may not be suitable.
-More durable material such as printable composite panel should therefore be considered particularly for long duration hoarding installations.
+Access doors and gates in hoarding fences are exposed to greater risk of damage and wear and tear therefore the type of material to be used must be considered particularly for long duration hoarding installations.

 Printing requirements